• Skip to primary navigation

 • Shape the mixture into 4 to 6 patties.

-• Lightly oil the bottom of a medium skillet.
+• Lightly oil the bottom of a medium skillet and place it over medium heat.
 When the oil is hot, place a few patties into the skillet, leaving some room between them.
-Cook the patties for about 4 minutes on each side, until lightly browned.
-Transfer to a plate and cook any remaining patties, adding some oil to the skillet if needed.
+Cook the patties for 4 to 5 minutes on each side, until lightly browned.
+Transfer the finished patties to a plate, then cook any remaining patties, adding some oil to the skillet if needed.

 Notes